cloudmesh-community/book/chapters/prg/python/python-install.md

 python.org at the same time.
 We often see others are giving the wrong installation instructions.
 Please also be aware that when you uninstall conda it is not sufficient t just delete it.
 You will have t make sure that you usnet the system variables automatically set at install time.
-THi includes. modifications on Linux and or Mac in `.zprofile`, `.bashrc` and `.bash_profile`.
+This includes. modifications on Linux and or Mac in `.zprofile`, `.bashrc` and `.bash_profile`.
 In windows, PATH and other environment variables may have been modified.

 ### Python in the Linux Subsystem

 An alternative is to use Python from within the Linux Subsystem.
-But that has some limitations, and you will need to explore how to access the file system in the subsystem to have a smooth integration between your Windows host so you can, for example, use PyCharm.
+It has some limitations, and you will need to explore how to access the file system in the subsystem to have a smooth integration between your Windows host so you can, for example, use PyCharm.